LAMBRUSCO SALAMINO DI SANTA CROCE DOC

 Cantina di Soliera is a cooperative winery composed of over 400 of the best growers in Emilia-Romagna.
 Their production of indigenous Lambrusco grapes stretches over the sunny vineyards between the Panaro and Secchia rivers, north of the capital city of Modena.
 This large and interprovincial group of growers forms one of the oldest co-ops in the region, who in 1982, established this collective in order to bottle their own prized grapes.
 With over a century of combined experience, Cantina di Soliera has established itself as one of the top producers of Lambrusco di Sorbara, Salamino di Santa Croce, and Grasparossa di Castelvetro, from which they produce traditional, ancestral and tank-method sparkling wines.

 Brilliant ruby red color.
-Vinous, intense, distinctive and fruity bouquet.
+Vinous, intense, with a distinctive and fruity bouquet.
 On the palate, lightly sweet, pleasant and fresh.
-Pairs well with pasta dishes, roast and ham.
+Pairs wonderfully with pasta dishes, roasts meats and ham.
+Serve at 50–54°F.